influxdata/datafusion-udf-wasm/guests/python/README.md

   `libpython3.14.a`, `libmpdec.a`, etc.) needed for static linking.
 Will override `PYTHON_SDK_BASE_URL` if set.

-If these environment variables are not set, the build will use the default URLs pointing to the official [CPython WASI build releases](https://github.com/brettcannon/cpython-wasi-build/releases).
+If these environment variables are not set, the build will use the default URLs pointing to Influx's [CPython WASI build releases](https://github.com/influxdata/cpython-wasi-build/releases).

 Example usage:
 ```console